Kenosha unrest shooting: Charges

 Each felony charge's maximum imprisonment included a "use of a dangerous weapon" modifier, which invokes a Wisconsin law that prescribes an addition of no more than five years of imprisonment.
-The rifle used in the shootings was identified as a Smith & Wesson M&P15 chambered in .223 Dominick Black had allegedly purchased it on May 1 with cash from Rittenhouse, and had given it to Rittenhouse hours before the shootings.
+The rifle used in the shootings was identified as a Smith & Wesson M&P15 chambered in .223/5.56×45.
+Black bought the rifle on May 1, with money from Rittenhouse, and gave it to him hours before the shootings.

 Rittenhouse pleaded not guilty to all charges on January 5, 2021.

 Pretrial rulings

 At a hearing on September 17, 2021, Schroeder denied prosecutors' requests to admit Rittenhouse's meeting with Proud Boys members and a previous fight that he was involved in as evidence in the case, finding that the incidents were "too dissimilar" to the shooting.
 Schroeder also denied the defense's request to admit evidence of Rosenbaum's prior criminal record as a sex offender.
 On October 25, Schroeder defined what testimony would or would not be admissible by both the defense and the prosecution.
 Schroeder ordered that the men shot by Rittenhouse could not be referred to as victims, but determined they could be described as arsonists or looters if the defense was able to establish evidence that Rosenbaum, Huber, or Grosskreutz were engaged in those activities that night.
 Legal experts stated that saying the term "victim" can appear prejudicial in a court of law, which would heavily influence a jury by presupposing who is innocent and guilty.